tedserbinski/www-jekyll/_posts/mobility/2016-07-18-analyzing-the-2016-global-trends-in-applications-to-techstars-mobility.markdown

 ## 2016 Applications and Interviews

-In 2016 we hit a huge milestone: <mark>more than 1000 startups that either applied or discussed with us about participating in Techstars Mobility</mark>.
-What's remarkable about this is the program has only been running for 16 months ([here's my post announcing it back in Dec of 2014](http://tedserbinski.com/detroit/joining-techstars-in-detroit/)).
-[Do more faster](http://domorefaster.techstars.com/) indeed!

-With *nearly 500 applications alone in 2016*, we saw a 27% increase in total applications from 2015.
+In 2016, we saw a 27% increase in total applications from 2015.
 But more importantly, we saw a 44% increase in mobility-focused applications.
 These are applications that align with how I [define mobility for the automotive industry](http://tedserbinski.com/mobility/defining-mobility-for-the-automotive-industry/).
+What's remarkable about this is the program has only been running for 16 months (**[here's my post announcing it back in Dec of 2014](http://tedserbinski.com/detroit/joining-techstars-in-detroit/)**).
+[Do more faster](http://domorefaster.techstars.com/) indeed!

 The quality of applications was also up.
 While harder to measure, it became quite clear the 2016 applications were from companies that were farther along in their businesses.
 They had either more revenue or funds raised, as compared to the 2015 applications.